elvanja/dealesque/doc/blog_topics.md

   Nokogiri: 1.18, 1.26, 1.27, 1.33, 1.23
   Crack & Hashie: 7.06, 7.87, 7.56, 7.58, 7.44

-Vacuum vs ASIN gems for accessing Amazon Product Advertising API - cover search and add to Cart Parsing XML and JSON with the same Roar representer XML parsing Roar limitations
+Structure of app, new folders (services, values, ... even lib) and how to autoload them in Rails and specs Vacuum vs ASIN gems for accessing Amazon Product Advertising API - cover search and add to Cart Parsing XML and JSON with the same Roar representer XML parsing Roar limitations